Crystal Pite: Personal life

 Pite's partner is Jay Gower Taylor, who is also Kidd Pivot's set designer.
 They met while both were dancers with Ballet British Columbia.
-In 2010 Pite gave birth to her first son.
+In 2010 Pite gave birth to her son Niko.
 She currently resides in Vancouver to live closer to her family.

+Choreographic style

+Pite choreographs in contemporary and neo-classical dance styles.
+Her choreography tries to convey emotion to the audience.
+The topics of her choreography often address the human condition.
+Pite stated that her choreography is usually her attempt to translate an idea she has into movement.

+Pite's choreography will often include the narrative aspect of a theme, explored in the first half of the piece, followed by abstract movement in the second half.
+Her dancers will often transition between exaggerated shapes.